RAJI-Zakaria/Mastering_Next.js_13_with_TypeScript/README.md

 - use the client directive `'use client';` on the top of your component
 - if a component is 'client' then all sub components will be considered as client side.

+# Data Fetching

+Client or Server side

+## Fetching on the client

+- useState() + useEffect()
+- React Query
+  Problems :

+* Large Bundles
+* Resource intensive
+* No SEO
+* Less secure (API keys on client side)
+* Extra roundtrip to server

+solution :

+- pre-fetch data on the server and render it to get rid of all these problems.

+### Dummy Data : `jsonplaceholder.typicode.com`

+to fetch data we can use fetch function : fetch(URL);